The Sūtra of the Sublime Golden Light (1)

 “You should diligently train in ten such causes.492

-“Noble one, the bodhisattvas mahāsattvas complete the perfection of generosity through five qualities.493 What are those five?
+“Noble one, the bodhisattva mahāsattvas complete the perfection of generosity through five qualities.493 What are those five?
 They are (1) the power of faith, (2) compassion, (3) being without a mind that seeks what is desired, (4) gathering all beings, and (5) seeking omniscient wisdom.

-“Noble one, the bodhisattvas mahāsattvas complete the perfection of correct conduct through five qualities.494 What are those five?
+“Noble one, the bodhisattva mahāsattvas complete the perfection of correct conduct through five qualities.494 What are those five?
 They are (1) the purity of the three kinds of actions; (2) not creating the causes and conditions of the kleśas of all beings; (3) closing the door to the lower existences and opening the door to the happy existences; (4) transcending the level of the śrāvakas and pratyekabuddhas; and (5) completing all merit.

-“Noble one, the bodhisattvas mahāsattvas complete the perfection of patience through five qualities.495 What are those five?
+“Noble one, the bodhisattva mahāsattvas complete the perfection of patience through five qualities.495 What are those five?
 They are (1) the ability to subjugate the kleśas of desire and anger; (2) without cherishing one’s body and life, not seeking for happiness and pacifying perceptions; (3) accepting suffering when encountered by thinking of karma from the past; [F.63.a] (4) developing thoughts of love and compassion and ripening the good roots of beings; and (5) attaining the profound patience of the quality of birthlessness.

-“Noble one, the bodhisattvas mahāsattvas complete the perfection of diligence through five496 qualities.
+“Noble one, the bodhisattva mahāsattvas complete the perfection of diligence through five496 qualities.
 What are those five?
 They are (1) not wishing to remain with the kleśas; (2) not practicing happiness until merit has been completed; (3) not having thoughts of weariness in undergoing various hardships; (4) ripening all beings through skill in the methods of gathering and benefiting them with great love and compassion; and (5) aspiring to master the level of irreversibility.

-“Noble one, the bodhisattvas mahāsattvas complete the perfection of meditation through five qualities.497 What are those five?
+“Noble one, the bodhisattva mahāsattvas complete the perfection of meditation through five qualities.497 What are those five?
 They are (1) gathering good qualities and not creating thoughts;498 (2) always aspiring to liberation and having no attachment to the two extremes; (3) attaining the higher cognitions and ripening the good roots of beings; (4) purifying the Dharma realm and eliminating the stains of the mind; and (5) cutting through the kleśa roots of beings.
 [F.63.b]

-“Noble one, the bodhisattvas mahāsattvas complete the perfection of wisdom through five qualities.499 What are those five?
+“Noble one, the bodhisattva mahāsattvas complete the perfection of wisdom through five qualities.499 What are those five?
 They are (1) always making offerings to and closely relying on all the buddhas and bodhisattvas, who have clarity and skill in methods, and not wearying or turning back; (2) always aspiring in the mind to hear the tathāgatas teach the profound Dharma without ever feeling that it is enough; (3) aspiring to examine through the sublime ultimate and relative wisdoms; (4) quickly eliminating all kleśas, which are to be eliminated through meditation;500 and (5) understanding the qualities of the five fields of knowledge.501

-“Noble one, the bodhisattvas mahāsattvas complete the perfection of skill in methods through five qualities.502 What are those five?
+“Noble one, the bodhisattva mahāsattvas complete the perfection of skill in methods through five qualities.502 What are those five?
 They are (1) understanding and comprehending the particular aspirations, kleśas, and mental conduct of all beings; (2) understanding clearly in the mind all the gateways of remedies in the limitless Dharmas; (3) attaining mastery of rising out of and entering into the samādhis of great love and compassion; (4) aspiring to attain ripening and excellence through meditation on the perfections; and (5) aspiring to gather and realize all the qualities of buddhahood without exception.

-“Noble one, the bodhisattvas mahāsattvas complete the perfection of prayer through five qualities.503 What are those five?
+“Noble one, the bodhisattva mahāsattvas complete the perfection of prayer through five qualities.503 What are those five?
 They are (1) the mind being happily at rest concerning all phenomena being primordially unborn and unceasing and neither existent nor nonexistent; (2) the mind being happily at rest having examined the sublime, supreme nature of the meaning of all Dharmas, which is pure and stainless; (3) the mind being happily at rest in the true nature of the mind that transcends all features and is uncreated, without activity, without differences, and unshakable; (4) the mind being happily at rest in relative truth because of wishing to benefit beings; and (5) the mind being happily at rest in the simultaneous practice of śamatha and vipaśyanā.

-“Noble one, the bodhisattvas mahāsattvas complete the perfection of strength through five qualities.504 What are those five?
+“Noble one, the bodhisattva mahāsattvas complete the perfection of strength through five qualities.504 What are those five?
 They are (1) knowing, through the strength of true knowledge, the conduct of all beings, and the good and bad in their minds;505 (2) leading all beings into very profound and excellent Dharma; (3) knowing exactly and correctly the karmic factors of all beings who are circling in saṃsāra; (4) analyzing and comprehending through the strength of correct knowledge the faculties and the three natures506 in beings; and (5) correctly and appropriately teaching beings so that they develop good roots, ripening them and through the strength of knowledge liberating them.
 [F.64.b]

-“Noble one, the bodhisattvas mahāsattvas complete the perfection of knowledge through five qualities.507 What are those five?
+“Noble one, the bodhisattva mahāsattvas complete the perfection of knowledge through five qualities.507 What are those five?
 They are (1) distinguishing between good and bad qualities; (2) not rejecting but accumulating good qualities; (3) not being saddened by saṃsāra nor delighting in nirvāṇa; (4) reaching the ultimate state through possessing the practice of merit and wisdom; and (5) obtaining the supreme empowerment, and attaining the unique qualities of a buddha, and so on, and omniscient knowledge.

 “Noble one, what is the meaning of perfection?
 It is like this: that which accomplishes the supreme benefit is perfection; that which completes limitless, great, profound knowledge is perfection; the mind having no attachment to qualities of conduct or nonconduct is perfection; knowing and correctly discriminating between the faults of saṃsāra and the good qualities of nirvāṇa is perfection; gathering all individuals who have ignorance and who have wisdom is perfection; teaching the various kinds of excellent, precious Dharma is perfection; [F.65.a] completing unimpeded liberation and wisdom is perfection; discriminating and knowing the nature of Dharmas and the nature of beings is perfection; reaching the state of nonregression from generosity, and so on, up to knowledge is perfection; completing the patience of the quality of birthlessness508 is perfection; ripening the good roots of merit in all beings is perfection; attaining enlightenment and completing the ten strengths, the four confidences, the unique qualities, and so on, of buddhahood is perfection; the realization of the nonduality of the characteristics of saṃsāra and nirvāṇa is perfection; repeatedly benefiting beings is perfection; when tīrthikas come and ask questions, teaching them correctly and converting them is perfection; turning the twelve aspects of the excellent wheel of the Dharma is perfection; and not having attachment and being free of not seeing and of faults is perfection.